edf42001/ethans-anomaly-detection/README.md

 ### Overview:

-1. Pick a detector type to use by importing it and instantiate it:
+1. Pick a detector type to use by importing it and instantiating it.
+Config arguments vary by detector.
+Check init methods for a list.
 ```
 from ethansanomaly.AnomalyDetectors import LSTMAnomalyDetector

-lstm_detector = LSTMAnomalyDetector()
+lstm_detector = LSTMAnomalyDetector(sequence_len=250, p_threshold=0.13)
 ```
 2. Train the anomaly detector on nominal data.
 In this example, the model will be saved to the folder "saved_models/experiment_name/"
 ```